syncfusion-content/windowsforms-docs/WindowsForms/RangeSlider/Interactive-Features.md

 * SliderSize- Specifies the size of the slider.
 * ThumbColor- Specifies the color of the thumb.
 * ShowTicks- Specifies the visibility of the thumb.
-* TickFrquency- Specifies the frequency of ticks.
+* TickFrequency- Specifies the frequency of ticks.
 * Orientation- Specifies the orientation of the RangeSlider.
 * SliderMin and SliderMax- Specifies the position of right and left thumb.